Pedrozxcv/swagger-tutorial/README.md

               $ref: "#/definitions/Response"
 ```
 Very similiar to the code used in the **PUT** request minus the product parameter.
 To delete a product we just need to know its id, so it doesn't make sense to have any other parameter besides the id.

+# Coding the endpoints

+In this phase, we will create all the code behind the endpoints

+...